 Everybody pressure washes their house.
 But few people know that the way it’s usually done is NOT good for your house.

-You may just be going with the crowd, but in this case the crowd is wrong, and you’re likely causing big damage you have no idea about.
+You may just be going with the crowd, but in this case, the crowd is wrong, and you’re likely causing big damage that you have no idea about.

 It’s not just unknowing homeowners doing this, it’s the professionals as well!
 Painters and pressure washing companies walk away from a house with a clean exterior, but the work they did has caused untold damage inside the walls of the house and other places.

 There are four main reasons you should never pressure wash your house.
 Four ways that pressure washing does more harm than good.
 At the end, I’ll discuss the right way to way wash the outside of your house, but first the bad way.